Tennessee v. Garner: Background

-Tennessee appealed to the Supreme Court, which upheld the finding of the Court of Appeals.

 Opinion of the Court

 Justice White wrote for the majority, first agreeing with the Sixth Circuit's determination that apprehension by use of deadly force is a seizure, then framing the legal issue as whether the totality of the circumstances justified the seizure.
 In order to determine the constitutionality of a seizure, White reasoned, the court must weigh the nature of the intrusion of the suspect's Fourth Amendment rights against the government interests which justified the intrusion.

-The use of deadly force against a subject is the most intrusive type of seizure possible, because it deprives the suspect of his life, and White held that the state failed to present evidence that its interest in shooting unarmed fleeing suspects outweighs the suspect's interest in his own survival.
+The use of deadly force against a subject is the most intrusive type of seizure possible: "The suspect's fundamental interest in his own life need not be elaborated upon."
+White held that the state failed to present evidence that its interest in shooting unarmed fleeing suspects outweighs the suspect's interest in his own survival, and society's interest in a judicial determination of guilt and punishment.

+Tennessee argued that the use of deadly force against a fleeing felon must be reasonable, because it was so at the time of the adoption of the Fourth Amendment, and it was perfectly legitimate to use "whatever force was necessary to effect the arrest of a fleeing felon" at common law.
+The court disagreed.

-White examined the common law rule on this matter and its rationale.
-At common law, it was perfectly legitimate for law enforcement personnel to kill a fleeing felon.
-At the time when this rule was first created, most felonies were punishable by death, and the difference between felonies and misdemeanors was relatively large.
-In modern American law, neither of these circumstances existed.
-Furthermore, the common law rule developed at a time before modern firearms, and most law enforcement officers did not carry handguns.
-The context in which the common law rule evolved was no longer valid.
+In modern American law, the death penalty is reserved for the most heinous crimes.
+There are felony crimes today that did not exist at common law, or were not considered felonies.
+Furthermore, the common law rule developed at a time before modern firearms, and making arrests was even more dangerous than it is today.
+The context in which the common law rule evolved was no longer valid and it would be a "mistaken literalism" to rely on such a rule.
 White further noted that many jurisdictions had already done away with it, and that current research has shown that the use of deadly force contributes little to the deterrence of crime or the protection of the public.

 On the basis of the facts found by the district court, Hymon had no reason to believe that Garner was armed or dangerous.
 The Court ordered the case remanded for a determination on the liability of the other defendants.